fastoch/Networking/Basics.md

 Also, apps can take turns at sending chunks of data, rather than one app hogging the hosts ressources.
 This is called **multiplexing**.
 If we're using TCP, each block of data is called a "**segment**".
 If it's UDP, each block is called a "**datagram**".

-We have many blocks of data going probably going to different hosts for different applications.
+We have many blocks of data probably going to different hosts for different applications.
 **So how can we track what goes where?**
 The answer is: through **port numbers**.

 Each flow of data has a port number associated with the source and destination host.
 These values are added as part of a **header** to each block of data.